A new proof of Legendre's theorem on the Diophantine equation $ax^2+by^2+cz^2=0$: Abstract

 \section{Abstract}

-Legendre's theorem gives necessary and sufficient conditions on when the Diophantine equations $ax^2+by^2+cz^2=0$ have nonzero solutions.
-In this paper, we will describe another proof of it using the Hasse invariant and Jacobi symbol from the theory of quadratic forms.
+One of Legendre's theorems on the Diophantine equation $ax^2+by^2+cz^2=0$ provides necessary and sufficient conditions on the existence of nonzero rational solutions of this equation, which helps determine the existence of rational points on a conic.
+In this paper, we give a new proof of this famous theorem using Hasse invariant and Jacobi symbol from the theory of quadratic forms.